- Levels Taught:

 During my last two years of high school, I was put in charge of the baritone saxophonists and bass clarinetists in my high school's marching band, teaching parts and organizing activities.
 My last year of high school, I was put in charge of all woodwind players in the marching band, which consisted of over 50 students.
 Managing productive rehearsals in the time allotted, was a skill I acquired and refined in both of these positions.
 By teaching students in a group this big, I feel like it has led me to give the efficient and productive lessons I give today.

 Most recently, I was given the opportunity to teach for a week at the prestigious Idyllwild Arts Summer Jazz Program, which is the largest Summer Jazz Camp in the United States.
 I also have previously worked as a saxophone coach at William Workman High School and Upland High School.
-I currently work as a saxophone coach at Goddard MS, Sandberg MS, and Mission Viejo Christian School, in addition to giving clinics and masterclasses to nearby schools.
+I currently work as a saxophone coach at Goddard MS and Sandberg MS, in addition to giving clinics and masterclasses to nearby schools.

 Eric is awesome sauce stuff! :)